 ensure that training is provided on any changes to Biscuits Leclerc’ policies on an ongoing basis.

-Anticipated Compliance Date: End of March 2018
+Anticipated Compliance Date: End of March 2018.
+Completed

 Information and Communication

 Biscuits Leclerc is committed to making company information and communications accessible to persons with disabilities.
 Biscuits Leclerc will incorporate new accessibility requirements under the information and communication standards to ensure that its information and communications systems and platforms are accessible and are provided, upon request, in accessible formats that meet the needs of persons with disabilities.